carpentries/instructor-training/_extras/training_calendar.md

 #### Carpentries Partner Site Instructor Training Calendar
-###  January to April 2018
+###  April to August 2018

 If you are a partner site ready to schedule your instructor training session, please contact maneesha@carpentries.org with your first and second choices for dates.
 If you do not see a training in your time zone, please contact maneesha@carpentries.org.

 All trainings are offered online from 9 am to 5 pm in the time zone noted.
 You do not need to be in the same time zone yourself but need to accommodate that time zone.

-Please keep in mind Daylight savings time changes in March or April, depending on your location.

-Training dates for May - August 2018 will be announced in March 2018.
+Training dates for September - December will be announced in July 2018.

 # North America